Michael Nardone

 Michael Nardone (born 20 January 1967) is a Scottish actor.
-He was raised in Ballingry, Fife and trained in Drama at Queen Margaret University in Edinburgh.
+He was raised in Ballingry, Fife, and trained in Drama at Queen Margaret College in Edinburgh.

-He starred as Mascius in the BBC/HBO/RAI TV series Rome and appeared as DCI Richard Whiteside in BBC Scotland drama River City.
+Nardone starred as Mascius in the BBC/HBO/RAI TV series Rome and appeared as DCI Richard Whiteside in BBC Scotland drama River City.

 His many stage credits include Macbeth and King Lear for the Royal National Theatre and Stitchers by Esther Freud at the Jermyn Street Theatre alongside Sinéad Cusack.